osate/website/source/osate-releases.md

 1. Property `Classifier_Matching_Rule => Subset` is now supported for instantiation.
 2. Creating a text file for an instance model works now.
-3. Added documention for using the AADL Property Values view under OSATE Core Documentation -> Getting started -> Viewing and editing property values.
+3. Added documentation for using the AADL Property Values view under OSATE Core Documentation -> Getting started -> Viewing and editing property values.
 4. Added a Usage Guide to the Resolute documentation.
 5. Added more types and type checking to the ReqSpec language.
 The help text has been updated